Spartronics4915/Vision/BuildRaspi.md

 kindly provided the community with a canned raspi _image_ that can be installed onto a raspi and get you running in under 20 minutes.

-Aside from convenenience, the FRCVision-rPi image offers:
+Among the built-in conveneniences offered by the FRCVision-rPi image:

-* The wpi libraries for network tables and FRC interop utilities.
+* WPI libraries for network tables and FRC interop utilities.
 * The opencv image processing library with bridges to java, c++ and python.
 * A disk partitioning scheme that can be configured for read-only or read-write access.
 During competition, the read-only mode reduces the chance that the disk will be corrupted by during robot start & stop.
 * An easy-admin webapi that allows you to:
   * configure IP addressing (DHCP vs static IP)
   * configure team number
   * establish which camera script runs on the robot
   * configure camera ports and binding
   * toggle between read-write and read-only mode
   * to monitor the state of the raspi (cpu, network traffic, etc).
 * A service architecture that ensures that your camera/vision server program is always running.
 * Clutter-reduction:  elimination of a variety of utilities on the default raspi image that consume precious space or cycles including:
   * wolfram mathematica
   * x windows and associated desktop tools
 * WIFI disabling:  disallowed during FRC competition and disabled in FRCVision-rPi (this is an inconvenience at first).